Fatbirder's Top 1000 Birding Websites

 Little Tern

-During the week we also connected with five Orca's which were Pod number 21's,the views were incredible as you can see from the images below,for more information about Scottish Killer Whale's click on the link below
+During the week we also connected with five Orca's, which were Pod number 21's.
+The views were incredible, as you can see from the images below.
+For more information about Scottish Killer Whale's, click on the link below

-Dianne watching her 1st Orca's
+Dianne watching her first Orca's

-Another first for Dianne was a wild Otter which performed really well.
+Another first for Dianne was a wild otter, which performed really well.

-The Autumn has soon arrived and my annual trip to Shetland has come around again.I stayed in Sumburgh lighthouse for the week this year which was an amazing experience with Dan Pointon,John Pegden,Neil Bostock and Dave Mack.
+The autumn has soon arrived, and my annual trip to Shetland has come around again.
+I stayed in Sumburgh Lighthouse for the week this year, which was an amazing experience with Dan Pointon, John Pegden, Neil Bostock, and Dave Mack.

-Birding for 10 days was hard going though with hardly any migrant birds about,4 Yellow Browed warblers were seen and we didn't even see a Lesser Whitethroat.We recorded over 120 species though and Dan found a Western Bonelli's warbler but no new birds for me this year,here are some images of the birds were saw.
+Birding for 10 days was hard going though, with hardly any migrant birds about.
+Four Yellow Browed warblers were seen, and we didn't even see a Lesser Whitethroat.
+We recorded over 120 species though, and Dan found a Western Bonelli's warbler, but no new birds for me this year.
+Here are some images of the birds we saw.

 Shorelark